themotte/vault_review/README.md

 Examples of much of this can be found in the [example_before](https://github.com/themotte/vault_review/tree/master/example_before) and [example_after](https://github.com/themotte/vault_review/tree/master/example_after) directories.
 Title editing is shown in ymeskhout's post, &lt;context&gt; is added in Amadanb's, ymeskhout's, and ZorbaTHut's posts, with an existing blockquote hoisted from &lt;body&gt; to &lt;context&gt; in ZorbaTHut's example.

 If you're not entirely sure what to do with a post, do it anyway.
 Everything submitted will be reviewed by me; I'd rather have your best guess at the right solution than anything else.
-If you &lt;i&gt;really&lt;/i&gt; don't know what to do with it, move it into a folder named REVIEW_ME and I'll handle it.
+If you *really* don't know what to do with it, move it into a folder named REVIEW_ME and I'll handle it.

 Finally, don't feel like you have to edit a post!
 Sometimes they're fine as-is.